camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

 description: "Camunda Platform 8 Self-Managed installation in an air-gapped environment"
 ---

 The [Camunda Platform Helm chart](../../helm-kubernetes/deploy.md) may assist in an air-gapped environment.
-By default, the images are fetched via Docker Hub.
+By default, the Docker images are fetched via Docker Hub.
-With the dependencies in third-party images and Helm charts, additional steps are required to make all charts available as outlined in this resource.
+With the dependencies in third-party Docker images and Helm charts, additional steps are required to make all charts available as outlined in this resource.

-## Required images
+## Required Docker images

 The following images must be available in your air-gapped environment: